-Evan Peters did a splendid job as the ghost of an enchanting Holmesian character named James Patrick March, builder of the Cortez in American Horror Story Season Five: Hotel.
+Evan Peters did a splendid job as the ghost of an enchanting Holmesian character named James Patrick March, builder of the Cortez (inspired by Los Angeles's Cecil Hotel) in American Horror Story Season Five: Hotel (broadcast on the FX cable network).

 Ready for a rather unusual political dinner party?
 Then sink your teeth into Alferd Packer, figuratively speaking of course.